Contact: Daryl Kimball, Executive Director, (202) 463-7280 x107

 In response, later that year, legislation was introduced in the U.S. Congress for a reciprocal test moratorium.
 The legislation, which overcame opposition for the George H. W. Bush admistration, became law in 1992.
 It mandated a 9-month moratorium on nuclear weapon test explosions.
 In July 1993, President Bill Clinton decided to extend the U.S. test moratorium.

 From 1994-96, the world's nations came together to negotiate the CTBT, which prohibits all nuclear test explosions and is intended to help curb the spread of nuclear weapons and impede nuclear arms competition.

 On September 24, 1996, the United States was the first nation to sign the CTBT, which prohibits all nuclear weapon test explosions or other nuclear explosions, but the Senate rejected ratification in 1999 and the treaty has yet to enter into force.

-In recent years, international support for the CTBT has grown and the global test ban monitoring and verification system has matured.
+In recent years, international support for the CTBT has grown.
+While the global test ban monitoring and verification system established by the treaty has matured.

 In 2009, President Barack Obama vowed to pursue ratification of the CTBT, saying, "After more than five decades of talks, it is time for the testing of nuclear weapons to finally be banned."
 Unfortunately, the Obama administration ultimately did not pursue ratification, though the United States did pursue the first UN Security Council resolution supporting the treaty.
 The Trump administration's 2018 Nuclear Posture Review noted that it would not seek ratification of the CTBT, but would support the Comprehensive Test Ban Treaty Organization and the International Monitoring System (IMS) and International Data Center (IDC).